- Register your app on App Store Connect

 - Verify the icon has been replaced by running your app using

-Create a build archive
+Create a build archive with Xcode

 During development, you’ve been building, debugging, and testing with debug builds.
 When you’re ready to ship your app to users on the App Store or TestFlight, you need to prepare a release build.
 At this point, you might consider obfuscating your Dart code to make it more difficult to reverse engineer.
 Obfuscating your code involves adding a couple flags to your build command.